A group of young people in a barn

 Jersey is just starting its journey to create a list of intangible cultural heritage that has significance for Islanders today and that, therefore, as an Island, we agree should be safeguarded for transmission to future generations.

 Here are just three of the things that contribute to Jersey’s ICH.
-It’s not British, it’s not French, it’s not Guernsey, it’s uniquely Jersey – crafted over centuries by islanders.
+It’s not British, it’s not French, it’s not Guernsey, it’s uniquely Jersey – crafted over centuries by Islanders.

 Example